Echinococcus vogeli: Life cycle

 The life cycle of E. vogeli utilizes a definitive host and intermediate host, also known as primary and secondary host, respectively, each housing different stages of the parasite.

 Bush dogs and domestic dogs serve as the definitive host for the adult stage of E. vogeli.
 Researchers believe that domestic dogs have a role in infecting humans with this tapeworm.
-The tapeworm attaches itself to the wall of the dogs small intestine via a rostellum armed with hooks.
+The tapeworm attaches itself to the wall of the dog's small intestine via a rostellum armed with hooks.
 Once the tapeworm matures, eggs are released into the intestine and passed in feces.

 Rodents, such as the paca, serve as the intermediate host.
 Eggs that are eaten by the rodent form hydatid cysts in the lungs, liver, and other internal organs.
 When a bush or domestic dog consumes an infected rodent, the life cycle is complete.
 Larvae from the cysts of the infected rodent mature inside the small intestine of the dog.

 Humans are at risk of becoming infected when eating under cooked meat containing hydatid cysts or coming into contact with infected dog feces.
 But, humans are not the regular hosts of E. vogeli, meaning that humans are the dead-end host; which does not allow transmission to the definitive host.